-- 54. The councils' recruitment procedures ensure that the councils appoint employees on merit and prevent the appointment of unsuitable people. - 55.
+- 53. The councils' recruitment procedures ensure that the councils appoint employees on merit and prevent the appointment of unsuitable people. - 54.
 Applicants complete an application form and must declare any criminal convictions that are not spent.
-Where appropriate, applicants may also be subject to a Criminal Records Bureau police check. - 56.
-The council appoints employees subject to satisfactory written references. - 57.
-The council conducts documentary checks on all new employees to ascertain their eligibility to employment in accordance with the Asylum & Immigration Act 1996 s.8 (as amended) effective 1 May 2004.
+Where appropriate, applicants may also be subject to a Disclosure and Barring Service (DBS) police check. - 55.
+The councils appoint employees subject to satisfactory written references. - 56.
+The councils conduct documentary checks on all new employees to ascertain their eligibility to employment in accordance with the Asylum & Immigration Act 1996 s.8 (as amended) effective 1 May 2004.

-CONTRACTORS AND THOSE DELIVERING SERVICES FOR THE COUNCIL
+CONTRACTORS AND THOSE DELIVERING SERVICES FOR THE COUNCILS

-58. Each council will ensure that all contracts conform to the highest standards possible.
-The councils will act to ensure that those organisations that work with the relevant council to deliver services are made aware of the councils' strong anti fraud and corruption principles, including their whistleblowing policy.

-- 59. Where possible, the councils will exclude suppliers, contractors and service providers from public contracts following conviction of certain offences including participation in criminal organisations, corruption, money laundering and fraud. - 60.
-The councils will seek an assurance that those tendering to provide supplies, goods, services and works to the councils have adequate anti fraud and corruption recruitment procedures and controls in place; have not colluded with others during the tendering process; or canvassed or solicited any councillor or employee of the council in connection with the award or future award of contracts. - 61.
-In awarding any contract, the relevant council will act in accordance with its contracts procedure rules.
-Within its contract terms, the relevant council may exercise its right to terminate a contract and recover its losses if there is evidence of fraud in connection within a council contract by the contractor, its employees or anyone acting on the contractor's behalf. - 62.
-The relevant council will seek the strongest available sanctions against the contractor, their employees or anyone acting on behalf of the contractor who commits fraud against the council and will request that the organisation concerned takes appropriate action against any individual concerned. - 63.
-Where contractors are involved with the administration of our finances, or those for which the councils have responsibility, the councils will conduct internal audit reviews and pro-active anti-fraud exercises as part of the contract management process.
+- 57. Each council will ensure that all contracts conform to the highest standards possible.
+The councils will act to ensure that those organisations that work with the councils to deliver services are made aware of the councils' strong anti-fraud, bribery and corruption principles, including their whistleblowing policy. - 58.
+Where appropriate the councils may exclude suppliers, contractors and service providers from public contracts following conviction for certain offences including participation in criminal organisations, fraud, corruption, bribery or money laundering. - 59.
+The councils will seek an assurance that those tendering to provide supplies, goods, services and works to the councils have adequate anti-fraud, bribery or corruption recruitment procedures and controls in place; have not colluded with others during the tendering process; or canvassed or solicited any councillor or employee of either council in connection with the award or future award of contracts. - 60.
+In awarding any contract, the councils will act in accordance with their procurement procedure rules.
+Within its contract terms, the councils may exercise a right to terminate a contract and recover losses if there is evidence of fraud, bribery or corruption in connection within a council contract by the contractor, its employees or anyone acting on the contractor's behalf. - 61.
+The councils may seek the strongest available sanctions against the contractor, their employees or anyone acting on behalf of the contractor who commits fraud, bribery or corruption against the councils and will request that the organisation concerned takes appropriate action against any individual concerned. - 62.
+Where contractors are involved with the administration of council finances, or those for which the councils have responsibility, the councils will conduct internal audit reviews and pro-active anti-fraud, bribery or corruption exercises as part of the contract management process.